Travel Insurance COVID-19 FAQs

 Q. Can I make a claim if I need to cancel pre-booked travel?

-A. Our travel policy is defined by the FCO.
+A. Our travel policy is defined by the FCDO.
 If at the time of booking there was no travel restrictions then the policy will respond, subject to the terms and conditions.
-We would advise all travellers to regularly check FCO travel advice for their destination and any countries in transit.
+We would advise all travellers to regularly check FCDO travel advice for their destination and any countries in transit.
 If the advice changes to “against travel” and the traveller wishes to cancel or postpone their trip, they can submit a claim.

 Q. Can I make a claim for costs against College Insurance if the event I am due to attend has been cancelled by the organiser?